 In preparing the financial statements of each individual parent company only entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
 Such exchange differences are recognized in profit or loss in the year in which they arise.
-Non-monetary items measured at fair value that are denominated in foreign currencies are retranslated at the rates prevailing currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+Non-monetary items measured at fair value that are denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at fair value that are denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.

 Exchange differences arising on the retranslation of non-monetary items are included in profit or loss for the year except for exchange differences arising on the retranslation of non-monetary items in respect of which gains and losses are recognized directly in other comprehensive income, in which case, the exchange differences are also recognized directly in other comprehensive income.
-Non-monetary items that are measured in terms of historical cost in foreign currencies are not retranslated.
+Nonmonetary items that are measured in terms of historical cost in foreign currencies are not retranslated.